Help Injuries Heal Faster by Taking a Whole Body Health Approach

 - increased mortality

-One study, published in the Journal of Nutrition, studied over 16,000 individuals and found that many are not meeting the minimum recommended thresholds for micronutrient intake (see chart below):
+One study, published in the Journal of Nutrition, surveyed 16,000 individuals.
+Results show that many are not meeting the minimum recommended thresholds for micronutrient intake (see chart below):

 Source: Journal of Nutrition

 Targeted nutrients can actually enhance both the quality of recovery and the time needed to do so.

 For example, in previous multiple randomized double-blind placebo-controlled trials, results show that the healing and recovery for joint replacement patients can be enhanced when they take a specific blend of essential amino acids before and after surgery.
 A nutritional intervention helps preserve muscle volume that is commonly lost.
 It also returns muscle to function faster and also reduces postoperative inflammation.

 Physical therapists and doctors recommend obtaining these nutrients from your regular diet.
 However, since many people have difficulty doing so, there are supplements, such as MEND, that one can take to provide all the nutrients essential to healing.
 With the addition of proper nutrients, patients experience less muscle atrophy.
 They also perform better on functional tests than patients taking a placebo.
 Better nutrition = better healing, and that’s something that cannot be disputed.

 You’re about to have surgery, what should you do?

 If you’re going to have surgery, you’ll need to do prehab and get your body ready.

 Surgery (even minor) often takes a major toll on a person.
 It dramatically increases your body’s nutritional needs at the same time.
 You’ll want to increase your intake of key nutrients that will improve your readiness for surgery.
 This can mean increasing overall consumption.
 This is not the time to be watching your waistline or doing intermittent fasting.
 Fasting can lead to difficulty and deficiencies for your body in a time when it needs to prepare for something difficult.
 It would be like going into a marathon without any prior preparation.